Sinbadsoft/Chirper/Roadmap.md

 	x years ago)
 - on the timeline, show tweets from latest to earliest (i.e. descending order)
 - clicking Chirper in top nav menu brings you back to the main page

+* Open Questions
+- when to show absolute time of a chirp?
+- test for time zone offset and chirp posting times